Advanced Mammography Technology

 - The center has earned the Breast Center of Excellence designation from the ACR.
 By awarding facilities the status of Breast Imaging Center of Excellence, the ACR recognizes breast imaging centers that have earned accreditation in 2D and 3D mammography, stereotactic breast biopsy, 3D breast biopsy, breast magnetic resonance imaging (MRI) and breast ultrasound (including ultrasound guided breast biopsy).
 The center also offers:

 - Computer Aided Detection (CAD) This technology provides a "second read" of mammograms by a computer, assisting the radiologist in making an accurate diagnosis.

-- Breast Ultrasound Ultrasound imaging is a noninvasive medical test that can produce an image of the internal structures of the breast to help physicians diagnose and treat medical conditions.
+- Breast Ultrasound - Ultrasonic imaging is a noninvasive medical test that can produce an image of the internal structures of the breast to help physicians diagnose and treat medical conditions.

-- Siemens MammoTest Breast Biopsy Technology This breast biopsy system, together with the AutoGuide targeting and guidance system, lets the patient remain in a comfortable position while allowing for greater access to hard-to-reach lesions and calcifications.
+- Stereotactic Breast Biopsy Technology - This breast biopsy system lets the patient remain in a comfortable position while allowing for greater access to hard-to-reach lesions and calcifications.

 ACS Breast Cancer Screening Guidelines